UtrechtUniversity/Workshop-IRAS/docs/chunks.md

 In this lesson we combine both types of parallelism.
 Why should we do so?

-* If we expect more work than a single node can handle in a given time frame, you have to divide to work over nodes.
-From within an R script that's not particularly easy to do.
-It requires advanced techniques which are out of scope of this workshop.

-* On the other hand, parallel programming in R allows for more flexibility.
+* Parallel programming in R allows for a lot of flexibility and efficient use of cores on a single node.
 E.g. you can write progams that have more than one parallel part.
 Or you can write parallel code inside parallel code.

+* If we expect more work than a single node can handle in a given time frame, you have to divide the work over multiple nodes.
+As we have seen in the previous lesson it is possible to divide work over multiple cores using R functions.
+However, dividing work over multiple nodes is not straightforward.
+It requires advanced techniques which are out of scope of this workshop.

 We continue using our example program for recognizing hand-written digits.
 We have made a new script `make_batch2_svm.R` which is a modified version of the make script from lesson 8.
 Open this file in your editor and browse the code.